The Rubik’s cube, the most popular toy ever, gets redesigned

 For the hardcore cubers, the GoCube is a way of timing yourself and improving your skill.
 Because the toy knows all the moves you’ve taken to solve the puzzle, it can also provide an analysis of how well you solved it, making suggestions about more efficient moves and even designing challenges to help cubers get faster.
 “When you have this kind of Fitbit for cubers, with all kinds of data and information and analysis, we can provide you the exact weak points,” Dor says.
 “It’s a new way of teaching and practicing.”

 Some hardcore fans might not be taken with Particula’s newfangled version of the old-fashioned puzzle.
 But for those who might prefer the stimulation of a social smart toy, you can order the GoCube on Kickstarter.
-It’ll come at a price: Despite Dor’s best efforts to keep the cost down, it costs $69 to preorder and $119 in-stores.
+It’ll come at a price: Despite Dor’s best efforts to keep the cost down, it costs $69 to preorder and $119 in stores.
 The classic is only $9.99.